Separatists say ready to extend ceasefire in eastern Ukraine

 A group of four OSCE monitors, detained by rebels just over a month ago, were freed in the early hours on Friday.

-A first round of talks with the "contact group" was held last Monday and ended with a rebel commitment to honor a ceasefire earlier declared by government forces and which is due to end at 10 p.m.
-(1900 GMT) on Friday.
+A first round of talks with the "contact group" was held last Monday and ended with a rebel commitment to honour a ceasefire earlier declared by government forces and which is due to end at 10 p.m.
+(08:00 p.m.
+BST) on Friday.

 But the next concrete step in contacts between the two sides is not clear, with rebels demanding that Kiev withdraw its forces from eastern Ukraine as a pre-condition to peace negotiations.